Finland: Classical

+Popular music

 Iskelmä (coined directly from the German word Schlager, meaning "hit") is a traditional Finnish word for a light popular song.
 Finnish popular music also includes various kinds of dance music; tango, a style of Argentine music, is also popular.
 The light music in Swedish-speaking areas has more influences from Sweden.
 At least a couple of Finnish polkas are known worldwide, such as Säkkijärven polkka and "Ievan polkka".

 During the 1970s, progressive rock group Wigwam and rock and roll group Hurriganes gained respect abroad.
 The Finnish punk scene produced some internationally acknowledged names including Terveet Kädet in the 1980s.
 Hanoi Rocks was a pioneering glam rock act.
 Many Finnish metal bands have gained international recognition; Finland has been often called the "Promised Land of Heavy Metal" because there are more than 50 metal Bands for every 100,000 inhabitants – more than any other nation in the world.
 Modern Finnish popular music includes a number of prominent rock musicians, pop musicians, jazz musicians, hip-hop performers, and dance music acts.

 Finland has won the Eurovision Song Contest once in 2006 when Lordi won the contest with the song Hard Rock Hallelujah.
 The Finnish pop artist Käärijä also got second place in the contest in 2023 with his worldwide hit song Cha Cha Cha.